 Dimensions and weight for each unit is given in Product Datasheets and can be requested either through our Inquiry Form or from our Rental Fleet overview.
 Our sales engineers are happy to help you find the best solution for your requirements.

-Yes.
-When there is relative motion between the lifted object and the boom tip, a snap load will occur, increasing DAF and potentially lead to unacceptable high peak loads.
-Cranemaster® will work as a shock absorber, efficiently removing these snap loads, reduce DAF and improve safety.
-Typically, this enables our clients to conduct such lifts in higher waves, thereby increasing the operational weather window.
+Yes, utilization of a Cranemaster shock absorber will have an effect on peak loads for lifts in air.
+When there is relative motion between a lifted object and the boom tip, a snap load will occur.
+As a consequence, the dynamic amplification factor (DAF) will increase and potentially lead to unacceptable high peak loads.
+A Cranemaster unit will work as a shock absorber, efficiently removing these snap loads, and as a result reduce DAF and improve safety.
+Typically, this will enable you to conduct such lifts in higher sea states, and thereby increasing the operational weather window.

-No, as passive Cranemaster® units rely on external forces to reduce motion, it will have no impact on the movements of free hanging objects in air.
+No, as passive heave compensators rely on external forces to reduce motion, they will have no impact on the movements of free hanging objects in air.

 Both Active Heave Compensation (AHC) and Passive Heave Compensation (PHC) are techniques used on lifting equipment to reduce the influence of waves upon offshore operations.
 AHC differs from PHC by having a control system that actively compensates for any movement using external energy.
 Passive systems reacts to external forces without additional energy to control the motion.

-Yes, Cranemaster® units will work perfectly together with AHC that responds to inputs from an accelerometer.
+Yes, Cranemaster PHC units will work perfectly together with AHC that responds to inputs from an accelerometer.

-Yes, the Cranemaster® is designed to instantly respond to its surroundings, take up slack wire and reduce dynamic loads.
+Yes, Cranemaster passive heave compensators are designed to instantly respond to its surroundings, take up slack wire and reduce dynamic loads.